 Do psychopaths have a gender?

-The psychopath in my life told me about many of his sexual exploits that happened ‘a long time ago,’ and he said that he’d had sex with men as well as women.
+The psychopath in my life told me about many of his sexual exploits that supposedly happened ‘a long time ago,’ and he said that he’d had sex with men as well as women.
 I asked him if he was bisexual, and he said he was not.
 He said it would be hard to explain.
-I had no idea at that time what his explanation could be.
+It turns out he was right about that.

-This idea of him being genderless persisted, and it really fascinated me.
-I was sure psychopaths didn’t identify with a gender, and I wanted some research to back it up.
-Surely, someone had to have studied this phenomena.
-In my quest, I plumbed the depths of the web for things like ‘psychopaths and gender,’ but I came up empty handed every time.
+This idea of him being genderless persisted and seemed worthy of further inquiry.
+I went looking for scholarly works that might validate my theory.
+In my quest, I plumbed the depths of the web for things like ‘psychopaths and gender,’ but I came up empty handed.

-They definitely have a biological sex, according to their anatomy.
-But gender is psychological, and it refers to the social-sexual role a person self-identifies with.
+Psychopaths definitely have a biological sex, according to their anatomy.
+But gender is psychological; it’s the social-sexual role a person self-identifies with.
 But the one kind of person who will surely not identify in a fixed way with anything about themselves is the psychopath.
 So why would they identify with a gender?

 In their own words, psychopaths say the following about their gender: